sapling-data/loki-javascript-client/docs/introduction/get-started.md

  -> /Users/<USER>/Documents/GitHub/loki-dev-client <USER>@<MACHINE_NAME> loki-dev-client
 ```
 ### Access the library in your project
 Now that you've built the library and made it accessible, you can start using `loki-javascript-client` to develop your project. **In your project**, run the command `npm link @sapling-data/loki-javascript-client`.
 This will connect the `/dist` folder in the cloned `loki-javascript-client` repository to the `node_modules` directory in your project.
 Now you will be able to use the library just like a normal NPM package.
+This is a test.